-- A College/Divisional plan will normally state the direction of the College/Division for a period of up to five years, specifically defining what research themes and priorities will be pursued and which others may need to be reviewed for relevance and impact.
-Similarly the plan will define existing and new educational programs and offerings.
-These two components (research and education) will then determine in broad terms, the critical resource issues (e.g. budget, staffing, accommodation, etc.) and their phasing over the planned period.
+- A College/Division plan will normally state the direction of the College/Division for a period of up to five years, specifically defining what research themes and priorities and educational programs and offerings will be pursued and what may need to be reviewed for relevance and impact.
+These components will then determine in broad terms, the critical resource issues (e.g. budget, staffing, accommodation, etc.) and their phasing over the planned period.

-- A College/Divisional plan should also anticipate the future workforce needs - who is retiring and when, how will talent is sourced, new areas opening in the discipline, what is unsustainable – and have a view of what is the best case, worse case and most probable.
+- A College/Division plan should anticipate the future workforce needs - who is retiring and when, how talent should be sourced, new areas opening in the discipline, what is unsustainable – and identify best case, worse case and most probable scenarios.

-- A College/Divisional plan which includes workforce planning does not replace individual performance planning and discussions, or even budgeting and financial planning.
-A workforce plan supports the College/Division strategic objectives and resource decisions to ensure that future staffing arrangements are sustainable and integrated, rather than merely opportunistic (at best) or ad-hoc.
+- A College/Division plan which includes workforce planning does not replace individual performance planning and discussions, or budgeting and financial planning.
+A workforce plan supports the College/Division strategic objectives and resource decisions to ensure that future staffing arrangements are sustainable and integrated.

 Step 1: Developing a current workforce profile

-- A workforce profile will generally include basic workforce information, and may include:
+- A workforce profile will generally include standard workforce information, such as workforce demographics specific to the College/Division, and may include: